 Yankees owner Jacob Ruppert, not wanting Ruth to return in any capacity in 1935, worked out a secret deal with Boston Braves owner Emil Fuchs.
 Fuchs would offer Ruth a contract that included the titles of “assistant manager” and “vice president.”52 Ruth loved the idea and when he informed Ruppert, the Yankee owner said he wouldn’t stand in Ruth’s way.
 At spring training in 1935, Ruth learned that the Yankees had already assigned his #3 to George Selkirk.
 They were also using his locker to store firewood.53

 Ruth ended up playing in 28 games for the Braves, batting .181.
 The one bright spot came on May 25 in Pittsburgh.
 Ruth belted the final three home runs of his career, and drove in six runs.
-Career home run #714 disappeared over the right field roof—the longest home run ever hit at Forbes Field.
+Career home run #714 disappeared over the right field roof — the longest home run ever hit at Forbes Field.

 Many of the hitting records Ruth once held have been broken, but what cements Babe’s status as the best to ever play the game is the combination of hitting for average, hitting with power, and his work on the mound.
 In addition to his batting exploits, Ruth also pitched in 163 games, with a record of 94-46 and a career ERA of 2.28 (12th-best in the modern era, since 1900).
 For 71 years, he was also the unlikely answer to a great trivia question: Who is the only major leaguer to pitch in at least 10 seasons and have a winning record in all of them?
 Ruth had winning records in 10 seasons: 1914-1921, 1930 and 1933.
 Andy Pettitte now holds the record at 13 seasons (1995-2007).

-Ruth retired to a life of golf, fishing, bowling, and public appearances.
+After a brief stint as a Brooklyn Dodgers coach, Ruth retired to a life of golf, fishing, bowling, and public appearances.
 In November 1946, he checked into French Hospital on 29th Street in Manhattan, complaining of headaches and pain above his left eye.
 It was cancer, though the newspapers never printed the word.